xdmushui/partner-center-sdk/develop/partner-center-authentication.md

         contents.ToString());
     ```

-After these permissions have been established the sample will perform operations using Azure AD Graph on behalf of the customer.
+After these permissions have been established, the sample performs operations using Azure AD Graph on behalf of the customer.

 # [Java](#tab/java-cpv-auth)